-- C. Submission of site plan for final review.
-In order to initiate formal review by the planning commission, the applicant is required to submit the following material to the city hall: - Three completed and signed copies of the application for site plan review; - ii.
+- i.
+Relationship of the site to nearby properties; - ii.
+Density; - Adequacy of landscaping, open space, vehicular drives, parking areas, drainage, and proposed utilities; and - iv.
+Conformance with city development policies and standards. - v.
+Conceptual review fees shall be paid according to the fee schedule established by the city council.
+No formal action shall be taken on a site plan submitted for conceptual review, and neither the applicant nor the planning commission shall be bound by any comments or suggestions made during the course of the conceptual review. - C. Submission of site plan for final review.
+In order to initiate formal review by the planning commission, the applicant is required to submit the following material to the city hall: - i.
+Three completed and signed copies of the application for site plan review; - ii.
 Fourteen individually folded copies of the site plan; - iii.
 Proof that the plan has been submitted for review to governmental agencies that have jurisdiction over any aspect of the project, including, but not limited to; the county road commission, county drain commission, county health division, Michigan Department of Transportation, Department of Natural Resources and Environment, and other agencies deemed appropriate by the planning commission or city council; and - iv.
 The required review fee.